Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Preliminaries

 We study local min-max solutions, or \emph{equilibria}, of a function $f:[0,1]^d\times[0,1]^d\to[-B,B]$ with $B\in \Reals_+$ in which the two variables are subject to functional constraints $g_1,g_2:[0,1]^d\times[0,1]^d\to[-1,1]$.
 Formally, for any $\epsilon>0$ and $\delta>0$, an $(\epsilon,\delta)$-equilibrium is a tuple of points $(x^\star,y^\star)\in[0,1]^d\times[0,1]^d$ such that it holds $g_i(x^\star,y^\star)\le 0$ for each $i\in\{1,2\}$, and

 In this paper, we use the symbol $\|\cdot\|$ to denote the Euclidean norm.
-In this paper, we study the complexity of computing equilibria under a combination of assumptions regarding the structure of the payoff function and the structure of the constraint functions $g_1, g_2$.
+We study the complexity of computing equilibria under a combination of assumptions on the structure of the payoff function and the constraint functions $g_1, g_2$.
 We detail the assumptions under consideration next.
 In \Cref{tab:result summary} we can see a table summarizing the payoffs and constraints considered in this paper.

 \paragraph{Payoff function} Throughout the paper, we assume that $f$ is $G$-Lipschitz and $L$-smooth.
 Formally, a $G$-Lipschitz function satisfies

 while $L$-smoothness is defined as the $L$-Lipschitzness of the gradient, \ie,